dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 C
 { value: undefined, done: true }
 ```
-Here we create a generator which yields dog and pig.
+Here we create a generator which yields a dog and a pig.
 And in the `main` function we resume the generator by passing values to it.
 Note that the first value passed into `c.next()` is lost and the last value returned from generator when it finishes execution is `undefined`.

 #### Stackless yield